Witzands Aquifer Conservation Area

-Witzands Aquifer Nature Reserve is a 3000 ha protected natural area in Cape Town, South Africa, located on the city’s northern outskirts.
-This reserve protects an important part of Cape Town’s natural and cultural heritage, including the Atlantis Aquifer.
+Witzands Aquifer Nature Reserve is a 3000 ha protected natural area in Cape Town, South Africa, located on the city's northern outskirts.
+This reserve protects an important part of Cape Town's natural and cultural heritage, including the Atlantis Aquifer.
+It is adjacent to the Koeberg Nature Reserve.

 Biodiversity

 The conservation area consists of two priority nature sites, the Silwerstroomstrand Conservation Area and the Atlantis Dunefields.
 They protect a patch of Atlantis Sand Fynbos vegetation type, as well as Cape Flats Dune Strandveld.
 Both vegetation types are endangered.
 The local landscape consists of sandy beaches, rocky shorelines and outcrops, as well as mobile dunes.
 Among the many animals that can be found in this reserve is the globally threatened black harrier, the caracal, the steenbok, the Cape grysbok and a variety of other mammals, birds, reptiles and amphibians.

+Vegetation

+The endemic and vulnerable Leucospermum parile is found in the Atlantis Sand Fynbos region.
+And the critically endangered Erica margaritacea is also found here.